Julian Chokkattu/Digital Trends

 What’s interesting is the back of the device, which Total Tech briefly shows in the video.
 There’s a large camera, like the one found on the back of the Lumia 1020 Windows Mobile device.
 That camera packed 41-megapixels and featured Carl Zeiss optics — it’s quite possible the partnership could come into play again.

 Unfortunately, it’s not all good news — the device comes with a somewhat disappointing Qualcomm Snapdragon 430, and it’s only available in China.
-We are, however, looking forward to seeing what else the company has to offer.

 Built by HMD Global, designed by Nokia